MandarGogate/av-challenge-website/challenge-data/data-spec.md

 # Video and audio data sources

-The video and audio data sources are as follows:
+Our dataset is built based on the following video and audio data sources:

 ## Video data: